kraenhansen/mocha-remote/README.md

 npm install mocha-remote-client --save
 ```

-Create an instance of the client, instrument an instance of Mocha and connect to the server:
+Create an instance of the client, instrument an instance of Mocha.

 ```
 // Import if the platform supports it